QuanHoangNgoc/Programing-Algorithms-DataStructures/README.md

 From this project, we learned:
 - The importance of **energy management** and maintaining a **healthy psychological state** during high-stress periods like exams.
-- How to **compile and organize educational resources** that are both accessible and valuable for students and educators.
+- How to compile and organize educational resources that are accessible and valuable for students and educators.
 - The impact of providing **clear, actionable advice** on academic performance and overall well-being.

 ---